 Ray is President and Chairman of the Board of Walter P. Moore, a structural and civil engineering consulting firm headquartered in Houston, Texas.
 Walter P. Moore employs approximately 300 professionals located in 9 offices across the United States.
 Mr. Messer is a registered Professional Engineer in seven states.
 He has over 35 years of experience in engineering design, project management and construction with a special interest in the interface between design and construction.
 He is a member of and active in a number of professional societies, including ACEC, ASCE, NSPE, Council of American Structural Engineers, and Texas Council of Engineering Companies.

 Dawn is Kennedy/Jenks’ Practice Leader for Recycled Water.
 She has over 16 years of experience providing project management and technical engineering support for a wide-range of multidisciplinary water supply engineering projects.
-She has contributed to or led the development of over a dozen Recycled Water Master Plans; many of which received grant funding through the SWRCB Water Recycling Funding Program or Bureau of Reclamation Title XVI Program.
-She served as the primary author on various Recycled Water White Papers and has led engineering evaluations for non-potable and potable reuse studies.
+She has contributed to or led the development of over a dozen Recycled Water Master Plans; many of which received grant funding and has led complex regional studies exploring non-potable and potable reuse.
 Dawn has served as the liaison between engineering, public and environmental teams, and appreciates the intercommunication needed to successfully plan and integrate all elements of a recycled water program.
-Dawn currently serves as a Board Member for the WateReuse Association and for Kennedy/Jenks Consultants.
+Dawn currently serves as on the Board of Trustees for WateReuse California.